Hyderabad

 The 3+1 peering modes of route servers

-As stated above, from August 2019 and onwards, our route servers in Hyderabad implement 3+1 peering modes of prefix filtering in the outbound direction.
+As stated above, our route servers in Hyderabad implement 3+1 peering modes of prefix filtering in the outbound direction.

 • Peering mode 'Filtering based on both IRRDB and RPKI data':